Personal Background __________________________________________

 Key Qualifications _____________________________________________

 Frank Wouters has been leading renewable energy businesses, projects, transactions and technology development for more than 30 years.
-He has played a lead role in the development of projects valued at over $4.5 billion, ranging from small scale PV solar electrification in Uganda to the 100MW Shams Concentrated Solar Plant (CSP) in the UAE, and strategic equity investment in the London Array, the world’s largest offshore wind project.
+He has played a lead role in the development of projects ranging from small scale PV solar electrification in Uganda to the 100MW Shams Concentrated Solar Plant (CSP) in the UAE, and strategic equity investment in the London Array, the world’s largest offshore wind project at the time.
 His transactions have received multiple project finance “Deal of the Year” awards and in 2020 he was runner-up “Hydrogen Economist of the Year” by the Petroleum Economist.

 As Deputy-Director General of the International Renewable Energy Association (IRENA), the first global intergovernmental organization dedicated to all renewables, Frank managed a US$350 million project facility for RE.
 He appraised over 80 projects a year and recommended projects for funding.
 He was also in charge of IRENA’s Coalition for Action, the interface platform with private sector actors.